Concept-Shaped Holes Can Be Impossible To Notice

 And in the third – well, this is awkward – I went years without realizing I didn’t have any emotions.
 I was getting treated for obsessive-compulsive disorder with high dose SSRIs.
 When these work well they dull your depression and anxiety; when they work less well, they dull all your emotions.
 For me they worked less well, but I never realized it until I came off them after five years and was suddenly overwhelmed by emotions I’d almost forgotten it was possible to have.
 In the interim, I’d understood that getting a birthday present was a positive and desirable event, and said it made me “happy”, without realizing something was missing.
 This was particularly inexcusable since I’d felt the full range of emotions before I started the drugs, but I guess the hypothesis “I have stopped feeling emotions” is a hard one to consider and collect evidence for.

 So if someone says I’m incapable of genuine human relationships – well, I should stress that I think my relationships are genuine.
 But if they weren’t, maybe I wouldn’t notice.
-There would be something I was capable of, I would call that “genuine human relationships” since it was my only schema for the concept, and I would never have anything else to compare it to.
+There would be something I was capable of, I would call that “genuine human relationships” since it was my only example of the concept, and I would never have anything else to compare it to.

 II.